reuk/wayverb/docs_source/context.md

 This documentation is written in Markdown, and compiled to HTML and to PDF using Pandoc.
 The project website is generated with Jekyll.

+\pagebreak

 ## Summary

-An account of techniques commonly used for room acoustics simulation is provided.
-The strengths and weaknesses of these techniques is discussed, leading to the observation that geometric and wave-based models have complementary characteristics.
-It is suggested that the weaknesses of the individual models could be minimised by creating a combined "hybrid" model.
-It is then shown that this hybrid approach has not been used in publicly-available software.
-Additionally, such software that is available is consistently targeted at technical users.
+An account of techniques commonly used for room acoustics simulation has been provided.
+The strengths and weaknesses of these techniques have been discussed, leading to the observation that geometric and wave-based models have complementary characteristics.
+The weaknesses of the individual models could be minimised by creating a combined "hybrid" model.
+This hybrid approach has not previously been used in publicly-available software, and such acoustic simulation software that is available is consistently targeted at technical users.
 This evidence suggests the need for a program focused on the requirements of creative users, which uses a hybrid modelling approach, and which is made publicly available.
-Specific goals for the program are suggested and explained, and the original contributions of such a program are examined.
-Finally, a plan to build the program is put forward.
+Specific goals for such a program have been suggested and explained, and the original contributions of the program have been examined.
+Finally, a plan to build the program has been put forward.